-- 13 weeks at 15 hours per week universal FEEE and 15 hours extended entitlement for eligible parents or - 195 hours for universal FEEE and 195 hours for extended entitlement for eligible parents
+- 13 weeks at 15 hours per week universal FEEE and 15 hours extended entitlement for eligible parents - o 195 hours for universal FEEE and 195 hours for extended entitlement for eligible parents

-Please do not ask the child's original setting to pass the funding on to you.
+Please do not ask the child's original setting to pass the funding on to you

-We've had enquiries from families who are key workers, about the possibility of them attending our setting whilst their own setting is closed.
-What is the process for enrolling them into our setting and claiming funding/payment for them for the remainder of the spring term and summer term?
+• We've had lots of enquiries from settings and families who are key workers, about the possibility of them attending our setting whilst their own setting is closed.
+Could you please clarify the process for enrolling them into our setting and claiming funding/payment for them for the remainder of the spring term and summer term?